Why use the MEDDIC method?

-Finally, make sure that the prospect knows your solutions and that he is convinced by your ability to help him.
+Finally, make sure that the prospect knows your solutions and that he is convinced by your ability to help him/her.

 The “Champion” is your ally.
-He’s a key character for your sale.
+The person is a key character for your sale.

-He has the ability to “evangelize” your product or service in the company.
-He can help you sell your product by selling to the right people within the organization.
+The champion has the ability to “evangelize” your product or service in the company.
+He or she can help you sell your product by selling to the right people within the organization.

 Often, the prescriber is the individual most affected by the problem you are going to solve.
-This explains his strong involvement.
-Note: he is not necessarily a decision-maker buyer, but he is in any case respected in his field of expertise.
+This explains the person's strong involvement.

-The prescriber believes in you to help him change his business or introduce a new tool.
-He is generally very transparent about the organization in the company and will potentially put you in contact with the right people.
+The prescriber believes in you to help him/her change his business or introduce a new tool.
+He or she is generally very transparent about the organization in the company and will potentially put you in contact with the right people.

-Observe his subjects of interest but also the questions he asks himself.
-You can provide him with documents to feed his curiosity or call a meeting to clarify a point.
+Observe the champions subjects of interest but also the questions the person asks.
+You can provide him/her with documents to feed the curiosity or call a meeting to clarify a point.